-Since COVID-19 has limited physical access to MCECS resources, the CAT is allowing users to remotely log in to MCECS computer lab machines using our Remote Lab system.
-Using either an RDP client or a web browser, users can interact with lab machines and use any software that they would normally find while in one of these computer labs.
+To facilitate online and attend anywhere classes, a selection of Windows computer lab systems are available for remote access.
+Using either an RDP client or a web browser, users can interact with lab machines and use any software that they would normally find while in one of our computer labs.
 This system can be accessed with the following link:

 A list of software available on our Windows lab machines can be found using the following link:

 In order to keep computers available to other users, we are automatically logging out users if they are: